Ovule

-In seed plants, the ovule is the structure that gives rise to and contains the female reproductive cells.
+The ovule (from ovulum) is a small structure present in a seed plant's floral ovary that gives rise to and contains its female reproductive cells.
 It consists of three parts: the integument, forming its outer layer, the nucellus (or remnant of the megasporangium), and the female gametophyte (formed from a haploid megaspore) in its center.
 The female gametophyte — specifically termed a megagametophyte — is also called the embryo sac in angiosperms.
 The megagametophyte produces an egg cell for the purpose of fertilization.
-The ovule is a small structure present in the ovary.
-It is attached to the placenta by a stalk called a funicle.
-The funicle provides nourishment to the ovule.
+The ovule is attached to the placenta by a stalk called a "funicle" that nourishes it.
 On the basis of the relative position of micropyle, body of the ovule, chalaza and funicle, there are six types of ovules.

 Location within the plant

 In flowering plants, the ovule is located inside the portion of the flower called the gynoecium.
 The ovary of the gynoecium produces one or more ovules and ultimately becomes the fruit wall.
 Ovules are attached to the placenta in the ovary through a stalk-like structure known as a funiculus (plural, funiculi).
 Different patterns of ovule attachment, or placentation, can be found among plant species, these include: